devslovecoffee/editor-ai/README.md

 ## Installation

-Clone the repository and navigate to the project directory:
+To get started, clone the repository and navigate to the project directory:

 ```sh
 git clone https://github.com/petttr1/editor-ai.git